GabrielBueno200/MultiThreadedPrimesSolver/README.md

 <!-- ABOUT THE PROJECT -->
-## 💻 About The Project - Multithread Prime Solver
+## 💻 About The Project - Multithread Primes Solver
 C# / .NET 5 console application that simulates differents scenarios to solve the amount of prime numbers in a numeric dataset, using threaded and serial approaches to do it.

 ## GUI